Young Adult Court

-In 2015, SFDA partnered with the Superior Court, Public Defender’s Office, Adult Probation Department, Felton Institute, Goodwill Industries, and treatment providers to develop a “Young Adult Court” (YAC) designed to address the unique needs of young adults—ages 18-25.
+In 2015, SFDA partnered with justice agencies and community organizations to develop a “Young Adult Court” (YAC) designed to address the unique needs of young adults—ages 18-25.
 YAC offers a “collaborative, problem-solving” model to young adults charged with both violent and non-violent felonies and misdemeanors.
 While excluding criteria do exist—including the use of a firearm and individuals with a prior strike—the San Francisco model seeks to address the root causes of more serious crime.
-Together with San Francisco’s existing services for these “transitional age youth”, YAC was created to ensure Bay Area youth grow up prepared to be engaged members of their communities and healthy, employed adults.
+Together with San Francisco’s existing services for these transitional age young adults, YAC was created to ensure justice-involved young adults start their path into adulthood with the support they need to be healthy, engaged members of their families and communities.

 YAC: Much More than a Courtroom

 The YAC model goes beyond mere court appearances by building on the city’s work of establishing “collaborative” courts that coordinate responses to promote law-abiding behavior.
 Through collaboration with justice system colleagues and community organizations, justice-involved young adults are supported through a four-phase process:

 - Engagement and Assessment: Participants go through intensive intake, assessment, and orientation, and appear in court weekly to report on their progress.
 They work with their clinical case manager to address urgent needs – such as housing – and create their own Wellness Care Plan, which includes steps to meet their goals.
 The plan can include therapy, education, employment, parenting skills, drug treatment, and housing support, among other components.

 - Stability and Accountability: Participants begin to implement their Wellness Care Plan and continue to appear in court.